MIDS-scaling-up/v2/week05/hw/README.md

 docker build -t tensorrt -f Dockerfile.tx2-4.2_b158 .
 ```

 Now build the docker container for tensorflow using the python3 Dockerfile [here](https://github.com/MIDS-scaling-up/v2/tree/master/backup/tensorflow).
-Note that at the moment, Nvidia provides is no support for Tensorflow with python2 on the Jetson boards.
+Note that at the moment, Nvidia provides no support for Tensorflow with python2 on the Jetson boards.
 ```
 # cd to the correct directory after git cloning the class repo
 docker build -t tensorflow -f Dockerfile.tx2-4.2_b158-py3 .